 Ireland Inc. and Foreign Direct Investment

-Given that the deadline is looming for implementing into Irish taxation legislation additional changes arising from projects such as the OECD’s Base Erosion and Profit Shifting (BEPS) project and the various EU Directives, it is with no surprise that changes in the area of international tax are expected in Budget 2019.
+These changes are some of the first of many expected to our Irish taxation legislation in the coming years.
+With the deadline looming for implementing into Irish taxation legislation of additional changes arising from OECD and EU proposals, it is with no surprise that changes in the area of international tax are expected in Budget 2020.

-Given the importance of foreign direct investment (FDI) to the Irish economy, it is vital that the Government ensures Ireland responds to the international tax developments in a way that is not only compatible with the developments but in a way that protects and enhances Ireland’s competitiveness as a location for FDI.
-This will be key in terms of any developments announced as part of Budget 2019.
+Ireland’s corporation tax regime has played a significant role in attracting foreign direct investment (“FDI”) to Ireland.
+Given the importance of FDI to the Irish economy it is vital therefore that the Government ensures Ireland responds to the international tax developments in a way that is not only compatible with the developments but in a way that protects and enhances Ireland’s competitiveness as a location for FDI.
+This will be key in terms of any developments announced as part of Budget 2020.

 ATAD, BEPS and Brexit

 The EU’s Anti-Tax Avoidance Directives (“ATAD”) require domestic law changes effective from 1 January 2020 in relation to certain hybrid mismatches.
 This covers the situation where one jurisdiction sees an instrument or entity different to the way we see it here such that it results in a tax advantage.
 For example where a group gets a double deduction for an expense or where a group gets a deduction for an expense but the corresponding income is not taxed anywhere.
 Following the aforementioned consultation earlier in the year, which dealt with hybrid mismatches, the Department of Finance has recently issued an updated feedback paper in relation to the implementation of these changes.
 The closing date for submitting a response in relation to same is 6 September 2019 and we certainly expect to see more on this in Budget 2020.